maize-genetics/phg_v2/docs/hvcf_specifications.md

 | `End`        | End position of reference range (bp) |

-By combining the values identified within the `POS` column and the `End` value, we can specify the total length of the reference range along with assembly information.
+By combining the values identified within the `POS` column and the `END` value, we can specify the total length of the reference range along with assembly information.